patie229/DBMS_02/README.md

 workflow still make sense?
 Why or why not?

 > *Your answer:*
+>
+If the trigger is changed to branches: ['main'], the workflow will run on every push to the main branch instead of only on version tags.
+This does not make sense for a release workflow, because releases should only be created for specific versions (tags), not for every commit

 **Question 5.2:** The step `apt-get install plantuml` takes roughly 20–30 seconds on every run.
 In a larger team with many releases per day, this adds up.
 Name